jupyterlite/jupyterlite/docs/quickstart/embed-repl.md

 ></iframe>
 ```

-When enabled, the toolbar includes a share button that updates the current URL and
+When enabled, the toolbar includes a `Copy Shareable Link` button that updates the page
-copies a link with the current prompt content and REPL URL options.
+URL with the current state of the REPL (prompt content, kernel, theme and any
+non-default options documented on this page) and copies the resulting link to the
+clipboard.

 ### Auto execute code on startup